Mounika-gudipalli/Foodie-Chatbot/README.md

 Rasa Core, the dialogue management layer of Rasa, takes structured input in the form of intents and entities (i.e. the output of Rasa NLU) and decides the next actions.

+### Chatbot Deployment

+Rasa provides support to implement chatbot through Slack, Facebook Messenger, Telegram and few others.

+We have connected Foodie Chatbot to Slack using ngrok as webhook.

+Ngrok is a command line application by which you can connect your chatbot to the Internet.
+Basically, ngrok connects your local server (on which you have built your chatbot) to a public URL securely so that you can share your bot over the internet.

+We have created a new workspace and app in Slack to which Foodie Chatbot connects.
+Below is the demo of the Foodie ChatBot in action.
+Enjoy.

 ![](RestaurantChatbot_ex1.gif)